kitcheck/ruby-jwt/README.md

 jwk = JWT::JWK.new(OpenSSL::PKey::RSA.new(2048), "optional-kid")
 payload, headers = { data: 'data' }, { kid: jwk.kid }

-token = JWT.encode(payload, jwk.keypair, 'RS512', headers)
+token = JWT.encode(payload: payload, signer: JWT::Signer.new(jwk.keypair, 'RS512'), header_fields: headers)

 # The jwk loader would fetch the set of JWKs from a trusted source
 jwk_loader = ->(options) do